The Ultimate Guide

 In this chapter, you learned about the 4 foundational pillars with trust as the key element of a powerful personal brand.

 Work through the following questions and activities for insights and ideas on how you can build deep trust with your audience with each of the 4 pillars.

-Think about a content creation timeline and plan out a schedule so you can show up regularly for your audience on social media, email, etc. Add the timeline to your calendar and promise yourself that you’ll stick to it until it becomes a long-term habit to consistently show up and share your content.
+Think about a content creation timeline and plan out a schedule so you can show up regularly for your audience on social media, email, etc. Identify which platform(s) you want to focus on and your weekly cadence.
+Add the timeline to your calendar and promise yourself that you’ll stick to it until it becomes a long-term habit to consistently show up and share your content.

 Where do you feel you lack confidence in your work as coach?
 Is it speaking onstage or on camera?
 Is it in sales or marketing?
 Is it in communicating your message?
+Is it during your actual coaching sessions with clients?
 After you’ve identified areas where you need a boost, look for training or programs that can help you gain more confidence.